Bam6561/PruneIOSMediaTransfer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Deletes original images if an edited version exists and cleans up .AAE files leftover from iPhone image transfers.
+Deletes original images and videos if an edited version exists and cleans up .AAE files leftover from iPhone media transfers.

 <p align="right"><a href="#top">Back to Top</a></p>